ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/getting_started.md

 - Joints 5 and 6 (model: H42P-020-S300-R) are not separately powered; instead power comes from the same 4P Cable.

 ### Power Supply
-The OpenManipulator RM-P60-RNH requires 24V for operations.
+The OpenManipulator-PRO requires 24V for operations.
 Ensure the power supply is capable of supplying 24V and 15A or higher.

 ### Connector Information
-The 4P Cable connects the OpenManipulator RM-P60-RNH and U2D2.
+The 4P Cable connects the OpenManipulator-PRO and U2D2.
 The power cable supplies power to the Manipulator.

 {% include en/dxl/pro_plus/jst_485_pro_plus.md %}